A Study to Assess Whether Etrolizumab is a Safe and Efficacious Treatment for Participants With Moderately to Severely Active Crohn's Disease

 Open to people ages 18-80

-- Moderately to severely active CD as determined by the CDAI, patient reported outcomes and endoscopically defined disease activity in the ileum and/or colon
+- Moderately to severely active Crohn's Disease (CD) as determined by the CDAI, patient reported outcomes and endoscopically defined disease activity in the ileum and/or colon

-- Intolerance, refractory disease, or no response to CS, IS, or anti-TNF therapy within 5 years from screening.
+- Intolerance, refractory disease, or no response to corticosteroids (CS), immunosuppressants (IS), or anti-TNF therapy within 5 years from screening.
 Participants who have not previously demonstrated inadequate response or intolerance to one or more anti-TNF therapies are eligible to participate in the study provided they are intolerant or refractory to CS or IS therapy

 - Use of effective contraception as defined by the protocol